sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/0. Overview/README.md

 cd build
 cmake ..
 cmake --build .
-ctest .
 ```

-And just build and run project with there own compiler.
+And run on different environment.
 ```
 PS\> .\a.exe
 ```